Democratic candidates hit Trump's coronavirus 'hoax' claim

-Democratic presidential candidates on Saturday ripped Donald Trump's claim that the coronavirus is the Democrats' "new hoax," calling the charge "dangerous" and "disturbing."
+Democratic presidential candidates on Saturday ripped Donald Trump's claim that the coronavirus is the Democrats' "new hoax," calling the charge "dangerous" and "disturbing" — while Trump complained again they are making political hay of the outbreak.

 Trump made the assertion during a rally in South Carolina Friday night, where he told the crowd Democrats have been "politicizing" the outbreak.
 He said he'd already endured Russia and the "impeachment hoax."